-We expect the net proceeds from this offering to be approximately \$\) million (or \$\) million if the underwriter exercises in full its option to purchase additional shares of common stock and warrants) after deducting underwriting discounts and commissions, as described in "Underwriting," and estimated offering expenses payable by us.
+We expect the net proceeds from this offering to be approximately \$22.6 million (or approximately \$26.2 million if the underwriter exercises in full its option to purchase additional shares of common stock and warrants) after deducting underwriting discounts and commissions, as described in "Underwriting," and estimated offering expenses payable by us.
 We currently intend to use the net proceeds from this offering to fund the cash consideration payable to ramp up startup production and sales of isobutanol at the Agri-Energy Facility.
-We may also use a portion of the net proceeds of this offering to fund working capital and other general corporate purposes, which may include paying off certain of our long-term debt obligations and expenses associated with litigation.
+We also intend to use a portion of the net proceeds of this offering to repay \$5.1 million in outstanding long-term debt obligations under our loan agreement with TriplePoint Capital LLC ("TriplePoint"), which bear interest at a rate equal to 13% and mature on September 1, 2014, and may also use a portion of the net proceeds of this offering to fund working capital and other general corporate purposes, which may include paying down additional long-term debt obligations and expenses associated with litigation.

 As of the date of this prospectus supplement, we cannot specify with certainty all of the particular uses of the proceeds from this offering.
 Accordingly, we will retain broad discretion over the use of such proceeds.
 Pending the use of the net proceeds from this offering as described above, we intend to invest the net proceeds in demand deposit accounts.
-See "Use of Proceeds" on page S-59 of this prospectus supplement.
+See "Use of Proceeds" on page S-57 of this prospectus supplement.